The Basic Policy for the formulation

 - Maintenance of its Policy

-・Under compliance and risk regulations, Satori Group clearly states management framework which copes with antisocial forces and which has Compliance and Risk Committee at the top and establishes person in charge who strictly avoids unfounded demands by antisocial forces.
+・Under the Compliance Risk Committee Regulations and the Risk Management Regulations, Satori Group clearly states management framework which copes with antisocial forces and which has the Compliance Risk Committee at the top and establishes a person in charge who strictly avoids unfounded demands by antisocial forces.

 ・We belong to Public Interest Incorporated C/O Metropolitan Police Department Antisocial Forces Prevention Action Joint Association and work closely with the police-related entities.

 Revised on June 21, 2012